FelixOnline/v2/content/articles/2017-3-3-twelfth-night-a-contrast-between-subtlety-and-aplomb.md

 # Homepage control params
 headline: true
 featured: true

-# Image metadata
-image_path: "http://felixonline.co.uk/img/upload/201703031516-felix-Twelfth Night - Tamsin Greig as Malvolia, image by Marc Brenner.jpg"
+image: "http://felixonline.co.uk/img/upload/201703031516-felix-Twelfth Night - Tamsin Greig as Malvolia, image by Marc Brenner.jpg"
-image_caption: >
-  Twelfth Night – Tamsin Greig as Malvolia
-image_attribution: "Marc Brenner"
-image_attribution_link: ""
-video_url: ""
+image_caption: ""
 ---

 Going into the National Theatre’s production of Shakespeare’s Twelfth Night, I was expecting a slightly less-conventional production.
 I was not wrong.
 Director Simon Godwin is certainly not afraid to show us that this is a modern play from the off, with a flashy display of a shiny car cruising onto the stage piled with Orsino (Oliver Chris) and his dapper entourage.
 One lady I spoke to noted that the production was ‘unorthodox’, which is saying something, considering just how outrageous the original play is in terms of the themes it addresses: much of Twelfth Night’s charm can be attributed to its storyline, centring around classic cases of mistaken identity and complicated, mutating love polygons, of which Shakespeare is undoubtedly a master of.